anchan828/nest-redlock/README.md

 ## Define complex resources (lock keys)

 Using constants causes the same lock key to be used for all calls.
-Let's reduce the range a bit more.
+Let's reduce the scope a bit more.

 In this example, only certain projects are now locked.